coilysiren/eco-mods-public/Mods/UserCode/BunWulfBiochemical/README.md

 ### Plastic Container Biofuel, 50% Ethanol

 This recipe is strictly superior to the Oil Drilling recipe Biofuel, due to requiring "50%" of the ethanol that Oil Drilling requires, and doesn't require two professions to make.
 The recipe also uses a plastic container, presumably a plant based plastic container, to take iron out of the equation.

-The recipe is 2 ethanol, 2 plastic => 1 biodiesel
+The recipe is ethanol, plastic => biodiesel.

 ### Plant Based Bioplastic

 Uses vegetable and fat to replicate something like corn based PLA.
 It uses vegetable tag instead of corn to make the recipe easier to use.
 This recipe idea was what spawned the entire idea of this mod.

-The recipe is 10 vegetable, 10 fat => 2 plastic
+The recipe is vegetables, fat => plastic.

 ### Tree Rubber

 A more complex recipe requiring Eco's largest tree type.
 This recipe uses Ceiba logs and fat to produce synthetic rubber.

-The recipe is 40 ceiba log, 40 fat => 10 rubber
+The recipe is ceiba log, fat => rubber.

 ### Coal Fat Epoxy

 This recipe uses coal and fat to make a more accessible version of Oil Drilling's Epoxy.
 Coal and fat were chosen to approximate some kind of "sticky" substance.

-The recipe is 1 coal, 10 fat => 2 epoxy
+The recipe is coal, fat => epoxy.

 ### Coal Based Nylon

 This recipe again uses coal and fat to create nylon.
 This recipe is based on the idea that nylon is a synthetic carbon based material.

-The recipe is 1 coal, 10 fat => 8 nylon
+The recipe is coal, fat => nylon

 ### Ethanol